Pasadena’s 14th One City, One Story community reading celebration book selection is the novel Orphan Train by Christina Baker Kline.

 Pasadena Public Library has hosted the One City, One Story program since 2002.
-Here are the most recent programs.

 The idea of getting a community together to discuss a single book actually arose in Seattle and quickly spread across the US, coming to Pasadena in 2002.
 Since beginning, the Pasadena Public Library has hosted ten titles and with each presentation the list of collaborating organizations, firms, volunteers, and businesses grows.